Immigration to South Korea: Issues facing immigrants

 but immigrants have problems adjusting due to various issues.
 Some issues facing immigrants are low wages, lack of support systems, language barriers, and difficulty gaining citizenship.
 The Ministry of Justice established the Korea Immigration & Integration Program (KIIP), to help immigrants adjust and integrate into the new society [26].
 Another problem Immigrants face is discrimination.
 Bum Jung Kim and Fernando Torres-Gil made the following assessment, “Unfortunately, despite its economic need for immigrant labor, Korean society has not been able to move past its deeply rooted “pure blood” ideology”.
 This ideology is firmly ingrained in Korean society, but the need for foreign immigration is undeniable.

+In 2018, the arrival of approximately 500 Yemeni asylum seekers on Jeju Island prompted widespread, intense anti-immigrant sentiment, with over 700,000 individuals signing an online petition urging the government to reject their applications and deport them.

 Visa Options

 South Korea currently has a variety of long-term visa options for those interested in residing in the country.
 The S-3 work visa is available to foreigners employed by Korean employers.
-The D-2 student visa is available to foreigners enrolled in an eligible university or language program.
+The D-2 student visa is available to foreigners enrolled in an eligible university.
+For Korea language program there is D-4 visa category.
 South Korea also offers a temporary resident visa which allows stays for up to five years, known as the F-4 visa.
 There is the F-2 visa, which allows residency by marrying a South Korean citizen.
 The initial permit is issued for three years, then an application for the F5 can be submitted.
 The F-5 allows permanent residency or long-term status extension.
 To keep this visa, visits to Korea every two years are required, and the visa needs to be renewed after ten years.
 Marrying a Korean citizen is a requirement to obtain Korean citizenship.
 Permanent residency can also be obtained through business investments.
 The C-2 business visa is available if you start a business in South Korea or invest in an existing business.
 It can be renewed as a permanent visa.
 All visas will take two to four weeks to process and have associated fees.
 E-7-4 is a long-term residency visa that requires residing in the country for four out of the last ten years, a minimum salary of 25 million KRW, and an endorsement by the company of employment.
 A point system is used during the application process.
 Higher points are assigned for higher salary, lower age, and higher language proficiency scores.
 Additional points can be added and/or deducted for various reasons.